 EASY LISTENING: Optimizing the consequences of effortful listening in occupational settings

-You will defend your doctoral thesis at the Vrije Universiteit Amsterdam.
+The doctoral thesis will be defended at the Vrije Universiteit Amsterdam.

 Vrije Universiteit Amsterdam